 So, ladies, let’s make it a priority to heal—whether it’s from a bad experience, a traumatizing job, or an Uncommitted Chad.

 Brittany's next retreat will be held in Houston, TX from March 5th-March 8th, 2020.
-You may email Brittany for more information.
+You may email Brittany for more information or visit her website.

 Featured image by Brittany Autry.